Super Bowl Ready — Lubed-Up Light Posts To Thwart ‘Crazy Eagles Fans’ In Philly

 One thing that does stand out is the price.
 There are three vendors selling this oil on Amazon and the least expensive vendor is offering a quart of this oil for $20.71.
 A quart isn’t going to go very far on the city of Philadelphia’s numerous light poles, so this looks as if it is a rather expensive venture.
 Of course, a city would most likely buy this stuff in bulk and have it on hand for its many vehicles and motors used for various city jobs.

 Some folks from Philadelphia hopped online to post the event of lubing up the light poles around the city.
-One social media user wrote: “Philadelphia pole climbers: meet your match tonight.
+One social media user wrote, “Philadelphia pole climbers: meet your match tonight.
 As predicted, no Crisco on the poles.
 Instead, police are using hydraulic fluid.
 And it’s water-resistant, too, they said, so this afternoon’s rain won’t make it any easier for you to climb.”

-According to the New York Post, whether the Eagles win or lose the Super Bowl tonight, Philly police expect a celebration for a win or a celebration for the team just for getting this far if it is their loss.
-No matter what they are about to celebrate they expect all the hoopla to flow out into the streets.
-This time around the poles are ready for the “crazy Eagles fans” attempting a move.
+According to the New York Post, whether the Eagles win or lose the Super Bowl tonight, Philly police expect a celebration for a win or a celebration for the team just for getting this far, even if they lose.
+No matter what they are about to celebrate, they expect all the hoopla to flow out into the streets.
+This time around, the poles are ready for the “crazy Eagles fans” attempting a move.